crate/cratedb-mcp/README.md

 allowing you to analyze data, the cluster state, troubleshoot issues, and perform operations using conversational prompts.

+## Documentation

+The project documentation is available at https://cratedb-mcp.readthedocs.io/.
+It includes information on how to install and operate the package.

 [development documentation]: https://cratedb-mcp.readthedocs.io/sandbox.html
 [managed on GitHub]: https://github.com/crate/cratedb-mcp